A Grand Old Flag DayMay 20, 2016

 The summer is full of patriotic holidays.
 Armed Forces day honors those who serve in the military.
 July 4th marks both the birthday of the United States and the midpoint of summer.
 Tucked in between Memorial Day and July 4th is Flag Day, where the country celebrated the adoption of the Stars and Stripes as the official symbol of America.
-Flag Day is June 14th, the day that the Second Constitutional Congress adopted the flag in 1777.
+Flag Day is June 14th, and millions of people show their support by purchasing flags from Ultimate Flags, and companies alike, and flying them on the day that the Second Constitutional Congress adopted the flag in 1777.
 But the holiday didn’t come into being until over 110 years later.

 Flag Day is believed by many to have begun in Waubeka, Wisconsin in 1885.
 BJ Cigrand, a school teacher, held the first observance of Flag Day at his Stony Hill School.
 Cigrand travelled the country speaking about patriotism and the importance of the American flag.
 The Father of Flag Day went on to become president of both the American Flag Day Association and the National Flag Day Society.
 Cigrand inspired others in Pennsylvania and New York to back a Flag Day holiday.
 President Woodrow Wilson established a celebration of the Flag Resolution of 1777 on May 30th, 1916.
 It wasn’t until President Truman signed an Act of Congress on August 3rd, 1949 that June 14th became known as Flag Day.

 The flag as an object is often treated with respect and reverence.
 The U.S. Government has a set of laws on how the flag is to be treated.
 Owners looking to celebrate the flag aren’t required to follow these regulations, but they can observe a few traditions:

 - When flown on a flag pole, the U.S. flag should be at the top, flying over any other flags, including state or city flags

 - When flown over a street, the stars should point north or east, depending on the direction of the street